geany/geany-osx/README.md

 	to set path to jhbuild installed in the previous step.

+4. By default, jhbuild compiles without optimization flags.
+To enable optimization, add `setup_release()` at the end of `~/.jhbuildrc-custom`.

-4. Install GTK2 and all its dependencies using the following commands:
+5. Install GTK 2 and all its dependencies using the following commands:

 	```
 	jhbuild bootstrap